 Just because these greens are little doesn’t mean they go unchecked!
 Keep reading to make sure you’re up to snuff on your Certified Naturally Grown standards for microgreens.

-While both sprouts and microgreens refer to crops that are harvested without roots at a very young age, they have a key distinction: sprouts are crops that germinate and grow without soil, while microgreens are grown in a soil medium.
+While both sprouts and microgreens refer to crops that are harvested without roots at a very young age, they have a key distinction: sprouts are crops that germinate and grow without soil, while microgreens are grown in a soil medium or substrate.

 If you grow sprouts, we would require an annual water test.
 As with our Aquaponics Standards, the annual test should pay particular attention to levels of chloride, chloramine, and heavy metals.
+Please see our Water Testing Guidance for Edible Sprout Growers for specific information about what water testing protocol you need to follow.
 Additionally, seeds used for edible sprouts always must be certified organic or Certified Naturally Grown.

 We define soil as, “Organic matter that is rich in plant-available nutrients that can sustain plant life with no additional inputs.”